ecspangler/centos-7-acs-override-kernel-patch/README.md

 A common use case in virtualization is the need to passthrough a PCI or VGA device to a guest VM.
 However, because all devices within a single IOMMU group must be passed through at once, it can pose challenges to passthrough if there are multiple devices in the same IOMMU group.

-To address this issue, Alex Williamson created a kernel patch which allows each device to be placed into its own IOMMU group, easing passthrough:
+To address the issue, Alex Williamson created a kernel patch that allows each device to be placed into its own IOMMU group, easing passthrough:

 https://lkml.org/lkml/2013/5/30/513